-Product category ESG Integrated Enhanced Integration Transition Sustainable Brief description Conventionally run investment strategies seeking a desired balance of risk and return, with ESG integration, binding elements, commitment to engagement and greater transparency.
-Conventionally run investment strategies seeking a desired balance of risk and return, with ESG integration, material exclusions, superior to benchmark characteristics, commitment to engagement and greater transparency.
-Specialist focus investment strategies seeking to identify and actively assist the companies on their transition paths to greater suitability (could be one or a combination of product mix, business model, practices/processes).
+Product category Brief description ESG Integrated Conventionally run investment strategies seeking a desired balance of risk and return, with ESG integration, binding elements, commitment to engagement and greater transparency.
+Enhanced Integration Conventionally run investment strategies seeking a desired balance of risk and return, with ESG integration, material exclusions, superior to benchmark characteristics, commitment to engagement and greater transparency.
+Transition Specialist focus investment strategies seeking to identify and actively assist the companies on their transition paths to greater suitability (could be one or a combination of product mix, business model, practices/ processes).
 Exclusions are less important as emphasis is on engagement and change.
-Investment strategies with demonstrable commitment to sustainability, achieved through allocation to companies contributing to environmental and/or social objectives.
-A strong and clear position on climate is expected.
-Commitment to engagement, transparency, and an independent challenge.
-Sub-types "Solutions" "Impa ct" For EU funds, SFDR Art.
+Sustainable Investment strateg demonstrable com sustainability, achie allocation to compa contributing to env and/or social object and clear position c expected.
+Commitr engagement, trans an independent cha mitment to eved through anies ironmental tives.
+A strong on climate is ment to parency, and

+Sub-types "Solutions" "Impact"

+For EU funds, SFDR Art.
 8 8 8 8 9